Citrinate/BoosterManager/README.md

 # ASF Booster Creator Plugin

+# ATTENTION!
+This plugin only works with ASF-generic!

 # Introduction
 This plugin was made by [Outzzz](https://github.com/Outzzz), but after some time it got removed from github.
 Luckily I forked it before that, and as it was published under Apache 2.0 license I can continue development of this plugin.
 I tried to improve it a little, you can check what changes I made to it in git commits history.<br/>
 As title says, aim of this plugin is giving a user an easy way to create booster packs from gems, both by command and automatically.